 1. Joe Gans: “The Old Master” fought from 1893 to 1909 and is credited by most with actually inventing the jab.
 He developed the art of using it both defensively, to disrupt his opponents attack, or on the offense, to force a retreat and set up his dangerous right hand.

-Honorable Mentions: Jose Napoles, Fighting Harada, Willie Pep, Billy Conn, Bob Foster, Ricardo Lopez, Juan Manuel Marquez, Ken Buchanan, Sugar Ray Leonard, Ike Williams, George Benton, Jim Driscoll, Pinklon Thomas, Winky Wright, Pernell Whitaker, Packy McFarland, Carlos Monzon, Ike Quartey, Willie Pastrano, Floyd Mayweather Jr., John Conteh, Michael Spinks, Mike Tyson, Roberto Duran, Wladimir Klitschko, Salvador Sanchez, George Foreman, Gene Tunney, Lennox Lewis, Archie Moore.
+Honorable Mentions: Jose Napoles, Fighting Harada, Willie Pep, Billy Conn, Bob Foster, Ricardo Lopez, Juan Manuel Marquez, Ken Buchanan, Sugar Ray Leonard, Ike Williams, George Benton, Jim Driscoll, Emile Griffith, Pinklon Thomas, Johnny Famechon, Winky Wright, Pernell Whitaker, Packy McFarland, Carlos Monzon, Ike Quartey, Willie Pastrano, Floyd Mayweather Jr., John Conteh, Michael Spinks, Barney Ross, Mike Tyson, Gennady Golovkin, Roberto Duran, Wladimir Klitschko, Salvador Sanchez, George Foreman, Gene Tunney, Lennox Lewis, Archie Moore.